Boosting net profit to 27.8%, Koidra won the Autonomous Greenhouse Challenge, again

 The Koala team was the only AI team to outperform the reference Dutch Grower by 27.8% in net profit (Table 2).

-Figure 1: Cummulative total production of lettuce per team per crop cycle.
+Figure 1: Cumulative total production of lettuce per team per crop cycle.

 Table 1: Resource use per kg sellable lettuces per team.
 Heat, electricity and CO2 use differed largely per team.